 MSU Magnetic Resonance Microscopy (MRM) Facility

 A state-of-the-art MRM facility is available on a recharge basis for research projects.
 This facility is located in the College of Engineering in the same building as the Center for Biofilm Engineering.
-Both instruments in the facility are Bruker Avance instruments.
-The facility houses 250 MHz standard/wide bore and a 300 MHz wide/super-wide bore instruments for imaging and fluid dynamics applications.
-The imaging systems are capable of generating NMR image and transport data with spatial resolution on the order of 10 μm in a sample space up to 6 cm diameter.
+Instruments in the facility are Bruker Avance III 250 MHz standard/wide bore and 300 MHz wide/super-wide bore spectrometers with Microimaging probes for each configuration.
+The facility provides measurements of NMR relaxation and diffusion to characterize molecular dynamics, e.g. for microscale EPS gel structure characterization and mesoscale MR imaging of heterogeneity in molecular dynamics and bulk scale transport phenomena and fluid dynamics.
+The imaging systems are capable of generating MRI and transport data with spatial resolution on the order of 10 μm in a sample space up to 6 cm diameter in opaque samples.
+Contacts:Sarah Codd and Joe Seymour

 MSU ICAL Laboratory

-The Image and Chemical Analysis Laboratory (ICAL) in the Physics Department at Montana State University is located on the 3rd floor of the EPS Building, adjacent to the Center for Biofilm Engineering.
-ICAL is a user oriented facility that supports basic and applied research and education in all science and engineering disciplines at MSU.
-The laboratory provides access to state of the art equipment, professional expertise, and individual training to government and academic institutions and the private sector.
-Laboratory instrumentation is dedicated to the characterization of materials through high resolution imaging and spectroscopy.
-ICAL promotes interdisciplinary collaboration between the research, educational and industrial fields.education, and industry, and to strengthen existing cooperation between the physical, biological, and engineering sciences by providing critically needed analytical facilities.
+The Imaging and Chemical Analysis Laboratory (ICAL) in the Physics Department at Montana State University is located on the 3rd floor of Barnard Hall, adjacent to the Center for Biofilm Engineering.
+ICAL is a user-oriented facility that supports basic and applied research and education in all science and engineering disciplines at MSU.
+The laboratory provides access to state-of-the-art equipment, professional expertise, and individual training for government and academic institutions and the private sector.
+Laboratory instrumentation is dedicated to the characterization of materials via high-resolution imaging and spectroscopy.
+ICAL promotes interdisciplinary collaboration between the research, educational and industrial fields,education, and industry; and the strengthening of existing cooperation between the physical, biological, and engineering sciences by providing critically needed analytical facilities.
 These facilities are open to academic researchers.

 - Atomic Force Microscope (AFM)